 Below is a link to Simon Schama’s History of Britain Episode 6: Burning Convictions, which should remind you of the dramatic shift in religion, politics and society.

-The English Civil War through to the Industrial Revolution and Beyond
+The English Civil War and the 17th Century

 In the 17th century the tension between the crown and the people became too great.
 King James inherited the crown of both the kingdom of Scotland and England, but the two states were not yet unified.
 He made an effort to continue the popular rule of his predecessor Queen Elizabeth, but when his son Charles became King, the religious, political and cultural differences across the island caused resistance to his rule.
 He attempted to force the Scots to accept the book of common prayer, an Anglican religious text, and this caused outrage across Scotland.
 Gradually the king lost the support of the people as he fought against the English Parliament and the Presbyterians in Scotland.
 Never willing to compromise, and often trying to play one faction against the other, King Charles’ Royalist army was eventually defeated and he was cornered, multiple times.
 Defiant to the end, King Charles was finally executed for his stubbornness and Lord Oliver Cromwell became Lord Protector of the Commonwealth of England.
 This marked the only time in over one thousand years that England has been without a monarch.